i99dash docs

 • version must increment on every publish.
 Same (id, version) is rejected.

-• url and iconUrl must be on the host allow-list.
-Coordinate with ops before publishing — they map your origin into the host's allow-list config.
+• url must be on the host allow-list.
+Coordinate with ops if you need a custom origin — miniapps.i99dash.app is the v1 default.

 Full reference: MiniAppManifest.